-The lights dim.
-Music comes on.
-I’m too late to run.
-The show is starting.
-But it isn’t the lady in pink who takes the stage.
-No, it’s my Portuguese Beauty.
-She starts out in a tight skirt, and a drapey shirt.
-I can’t remember her song of choice – something slow, something sensual.
-To describe her in clothes would be the opposite of the lady pink.
-She is curvy, she is unconventionally pretty, and she possesses a different kind of confidence.
-Not the attitude the other woman wears so blatantly.
-My Portuguese Beauty is smooth, cool.
-Her hips sway, her clothes come off, and there it is.
-All of her femininity, right there, raw, bare, in front of me – in front of him, my fiancé.
-The love of my life.
-A human being that I, up to that point, never would have imagined sharing with anyone, ever.
-But something happened.
-Something clicked, or snapped, or broke, or came together – but it happened.
-Every insecurity I had felt watching the pink lady, and every insecurity I had ever felt before that moment, dropped.
+Something clicked, or snapped, or broke, or came together.
+Every insecurity I had felt watching the lady in pink, and every insecurity I had ever felt before that moment, dropped.
 It hit the floor so hard, with such force and brute and finality, that it disintegrated on impact.
-Everything the world had taught me about my body, about how I needed to be in bed, disintegrated.
-Everything I had been sexually, mentally, since I was that 14 year old girl on that couch, losing her virginity, to the bulimic woman in a toxic relationship, to me, there, now.
+Everything the world had taught me about my body, about who I should love, and how I needed to be in bed, disintegrated.
+Everything I had been sexually, mentally, since I was that 14-year-old girl opening her legs on a couch to some eager young man, to the bulimic woman in a toxic relationship, to me, there, now.
 360. A moment.
 A second.
 A woman.
 Her body.
 Her curves.
 Her unapologetic attitude.
+Her country.
 That fire.
 I saw it.
 The one I once had burning in me.
-And suddenly it all came bubbling to the surface.
+It all came bubbling to the surface.
 The adrenaline.
 The rush.
 The knowing.
 The desire.
 The understanding that the lady in pink, although beautiful in her own way, is not perfection.
 Perfection is not a human condition.

 I repeat: Perfection is not a human condition.

 I see myself with new eyes.
 I see my relationship under a new gaze.
-I see all the women I used to write about with that flame in my chest, and I understand now that the men I let into my life smothered it with jealousy and insecurity and uncertainty.
-That I was never allowed to grasp at my own desires because my female comparisons oppressed what was now naturally becoming me.
-Again.
-In this moment I am the most certain I’ve ever been.
-I am whole.
-The lost pieces have found their way.
-I want her.
-Sex.
-I want him.
-Love.
-I understand now.
-Sex and love.
-Two independent parts to one big and awesome pleasure centered life.
-And I understand that both can be fulfilled simultaneously and separately.
-And that life is short, and love and sex are great, that rules don’t need to exist in this realm, and we can either be victims of our own desires, or the key holder to the flood gate.
+I see all the women I used to write about with that flame in my chest, and I understand now that the messages I let into my life smothered it with jealousy, insecurity, uncertainty.
+I was never allowed to grasp at my own desires because my “female” comparisons oppressed what was now naturally becoming me.

-To be honest, I think it was a long time coming.
-I just happened to learn to love myself enough to accept who I am, and commit to a relationship that brings out the best in me – brings out the real in me.
-The sex-goddess.
-The desire for a man and women.
-The need to experience all things sensual.
-The writer.
-The lover.
-A female in search for pleasure.
+This epiphany was a long time coming, friends.
+I made the choice to love myself and accept who I am.
+This radical shift allowed me to commit to a relationship that brings out the best in me, aka the true me.
+I desire men and women.
+I want to experience all things sensual.
+I am a writer, a lover, a female in search of pleasure.

-So, here I am world: Quean Mo.
-I heard the Call of the Quean, and I answered her.
-That’s what life is essentially: calling for the Quean to come out from each and every one of us, in whatever shape, size or color she is!
-She is forever growing and forever changing.
-She is beautiful, and the world needs her.
+Through her, I heard the Call of the Quean, and I answered.
+That’s what life is essentially: calling for the Quean to come out of each and every one of us.
+Our Quean is forever growing and forever changing.
+They are beautiful, and the Universe needs them.